gsoft-inc/wl-web-configs/docs/eslint/setup-monorepo.md

 [ESLint](https://eslint.org/) can be configured to [ignore](https://eslint.org/docs/latest/use/configure/ignore) certain files and directories while linting by specifying one or more glob patterns.

-To do so, first, create an `.eslintignore` file at the root of the solution workspace:
+To do so, first, create a `.eslintignore` file at the root of the solution workspace:

 ``` !#9
 workspace